 Have you ever admired the fancy light show at a concert and wondered how you could get that job?

-Lighting designers usually need stage-lighting experience at schools and or in community theater before they can move up to careers in cities with higher-paying job opportunities.
-Pay for senior lighting designers averages $65,000, says Glassdoor.
+Lighting designers usually need stage-lighting experience at schools or in community theater before they can move up to careers with higher-paying opportunities.
+The pay averages about $54,000 per year, though senior lighting designers typically earn $64,005, says Glassdoor.

 33. Audio engineer